 One hour later, in the double-bedded chamber at the Majestic, as his wife lay in bed and he was methodically folding up a creased white tie and inspecting his chin in the mirror, he felt that he was touching again, after an immeasurable interval, the rock-bottom of reality.
-Nellie, even when he could see only her face, and that in a mirror, was the most real phenomenon in his existence, and she possessed the strange faculty of dispelling all unreality, round about her.
+Nellie, even when he could only see her face-and that in a mirror!-was the most real phenomenon in his existence, and she possessed the strange faculty of dispelling all unreality round about her.

-"Well," he said.
-"How did you get on in the box?"
+"Well," he said, "how did you get on in the box?"